UAVTracking/UAVTrackingProtocol/draft/README.md

 - Description: represents the angle between the horizontal displacement and the true North.
-- Format: Entier non signé.
+- Format: unsigned integer
 - Unit: 1 degree.
 Values range from 0 to 359 with 1 degree accuracy
 - Length: 9 bits

 #### Vertical Speed
 - Description: Vertical speed.
-- Format: Unsigned Integer
+- Format: unsigned integer
 - Unit: 1 meter/second.
 Speed range from -63 to 63 m/s with 1m/s accuracy.
 - Length: 7 bits